 These new words for kids mentioned in this article will help students in the current highly competitive world.
 Teaching kids these words, their meanings, and opposites will help them when they grow up.
 This article will help kids build an excellent vocabulary which will help them perform better in both schools as well as real life.

 Using these words regularly with your kids while conversing with them will help them to remember these words in a much faster manner.
 Using these words in the proper context will allow your kids to learn these words in a much simpler and faster manner.
-You can visit the Real school website to read more such articles giving you tips to help your kids English.
+You can visit The Real School Of Montessori website to read more such articles giving you tips to help your kids English.